 Know the steps to follow to sell a term life policy

-It is necessary to follow a series of steps almost to the letter to sell a term life policy without failing in the attempt.
+It is necessary to follow a series of steps almost at face value to sell a term life policy without failing in the attempt.
 Otherwise, the process could become very agonizing and tedious.

 Make sure you have a conversion clause

-Term life policies are usually not very attractive because no one finds it very interesting to acquire one that could expire without the holder’s death, and therefore, they cannot cash it in.
+Term life policies are usually not very attractive because no one finds it very interesting to acquire one that could expire without the holder’s death, and therefore, cannot be cashed in.
 Under that possibility, they could lose their time and money.

-However, all is not lost.
-Can extend term life policies to a whole life policy, but to do so, one must sign a conversion clause in the insurance contract.
+However, not all is lost.
+Term life policies can be extended to a whole life policy, but to do so, one must sign a conversion clause in the insurance contract.

 Having signed the conversion clause, the policyholder can request the expansion of their term life policy into a whole life policy.
-Usually, it would help if you did this before expiration from when it is still term.
+Usually, it would help if they did this before the expiration date, while it is still term.

-Converting to a whole life clause is much more attractive to the buyer because he will surely be able to cash it in at some point, eventually.
+Converting to a whole life clause is much more attractive to the buyer because they will surely be able to cash it in at some point, eventually.

 The insertion of the conversion clause must have been requested or accepted together with the affiliation to the term life policy.
-It is charged or not to activate it, depending on the insurer.
+Depending on the insurer, the company will charge to activate it.

 It is advisable to have gathered all documents related to the policy and medical history to move on to the next step.
 If you do not have them at hand, you can contact the insurer and request them.